 I quickly regretted judging this museum prematurely because the museum did a great job of presenting wrestling in an interesting and interactive way that made me a fan.
 (You can read more about my visit here.)

 7. Try the cheese fries and take home a souvenir t-shirt at Eskimo Joe’s

 One other dining establishment not to be missed is Eskimo Joe’s.
-Best known for their their world famous cheese fries and t-shirts that are the second most collected t shirts in the world behind Hard Rock Cafe.
+Best known for their world-famous cheese fries and t-shirts that are the second most collected t-shirts in the world behind Hard Rock Cafe.